 Living History – Exploring A WWII Reenactment Camp

-Twenty-four years ago, a man named Kevin Wisniewski showed up at the annual EAA airshow in Oshkosh, Wisconsin.
-He stood out amongst the thousands of other people, because he was dressed as an officer from World War II.
+Twenty-four years ago, a man named Kevin Wisniewski arrived at the annual EAA airshow in Oshkosh, Wisconsin.
+He stood out in the crowd of thousands, because he came dressed as an officer from World War II.
 Every piece of his gear was authentic, part of a lifelong collection.
-He wondered around the displays of World War II planes in the show’s famed “Warbird Alley.”
-People were enthralled with his outfit.
+He wondered around the displays of World War II planes in the show’s famed “Warbird Alley,” and his outfit enthralled onlookers.
 Many asked to take photos with him.
-It went over so well that the next year, Kevin asked his best friend to join him.
-A few years after that, they were approached by representatives of Warbird Alley and asked to set up a camp there.
+His outfit was such a hit that the next year, Kevin asked his best friend to join him.
+A few years after that, representatives of Warbird Alley approached them and asked them to set up a camp there.

-Today, the World War II reenactor camp is one of the highlights of Airventure.
-Applicants are carefully screened by Kevin for authenticity.
-This year, over sixty reenactors were in attendance, representing many members of the greatest generation.
+Today, the World War II reenactor camp is one of Airventure’s biggest highlights, and applicants are carefully screened by Kevin for authenticity.
+This year, over sixty reenactors showed up, representing many members and groups of the greatest generation.
 There were pilots, officers, and privates.
-There were Rosie-the-Riveters.
-There were representatives of the British and Australian forces.
-There were genuine World War II artifacts like rifles, radios, and jeeps.
+Rosie-the-Riveters.
+British and Australian forces.
+The camp also had a plethora of World War II artifacts like rifles, radios, and jeeps.
 Tents were set up like they would be at a World War II base.
-A visit to their camp is like taking a step back in time.
+A visit to Keven’s camp is like taking a step back in time.

 As a history enthusiast myself, I share in their passion.
 I feel an overwhelming debt to the people that came before me, and who shaped the world I live in.
 I do my best to repay that debt by preserving their stories.
 I do it with a pen and paper.
 Reenactors take it to a whole other level, and I wanted to hear their stories.

-Whether they fell into reenacting or sought it out, they have a big responsibility.
-They are a bridge between the present, and the rapidly fading past.
-It is a duty that has had a profound mark on all of them.
-First, it helps them empathize with a lost generation.
-In 1994, Wisniewski was a part of a big D-Day reenactment.
-He got a chilling idea of what the real soldiers went through when his unit wound up in a foggy forest.
+Whether they fell into reenacting or sought it out, each reenactor feels a big responsibility.
+They are a bridge between the present, and the rapidly fading past, and that duty has had a profound mark on all of them.
+In 1994, Wisniewski joined a big D-Day reenactment, and he got a chilling idea of what the real soldiers went through when his unit wound up in a foggy forest.
 They could barely see the tanks through the mist.
 “I got a feeling that this is what it was like,” Wisniewski says.

 Ryan Knapp agrees.
 “Something small will remind a veteran of a story from their war days,” he says.
-They will point to something simple like a coffee pot or a radio.
-It will transport them to a time long gone, and they will start telling stories, ones that might have been lost if not for inspiration from the reenactors.
+They will point to something simple like a coffee pot or a radio, and it will transport them to a time long gone.
+Often they start telling stories, ones that might have been lost if not for inspiration from the reenactors.

 It’s incredible for these reenactors to be a part of preserving history, so even though they have sometimes faced opposition, they don’t plan to retire their uniforms.
 “We got harassed at first,” Wisniewski admits.
 “So we became our own entity and worked hard on making it legit.”
 Today, Warbird Ally has done an about face, and praised this reenactor camp for bringing history to life.
 “We bring the machines, but you bring the human touch,” they said.

-What a compliment, because it is the human touch that the rest of us can relate to.
+What a compliment, because it is the human touch the rest of us can relate to.
 That’s why reenacting is so important.
 Someday, the last soldier from the great World War II will pass away.
-Through the efforts of these and many other reenactors, their stories will live on.
-They will live on before our eyes, and we can interact with them, which educates more than anything else.
+Through the efforts of these and many other reenactors, their stories will live on before our eyes.
+We can interact with them, which educates more than anything else.
 These reenactors are all volunteers, and they pay for their kits from their own pockets.
-A lot of them go through extensive training, and great pains to ensure accuracy.
+A lot of them go through extensive training and great pains to ensure accuracy.
 Preserving the past and repaying the debt is that important to them, as it should be for all of us.

 Personal Interviews – special thanks to Matt Milligan, Ryan Knapp, Chip Buerger, and Colonel Kevin Wisniewski